Combining LLMs and Knowledge Graphs to Reduce Hallucinations in Question Answering: Cypher Generation with Zero-shot Prompting

 \section{Cypher Generation with Zero-shot Prompting}

-In the first experiment, we evaluated the ability of several LLMs to generate Cypher queries from natural language inputs in a zero-shot setting and without further prompt optimization.
-Zero-shot prompts do not contain examples or demonstrations to guide the LLM.
-For each of the 50 question from our benchmark-set (see \ref{questions}), we prompted each LLM to generate Cypher queries based on natural language inputs, supplemented with the Knowledge Graph schema information, as described in \ref{cypher_query_gen}.
-For this experiment, the main part of this prompt is shown below.
-The prompts used to guide the LLM have been adapted from the LangChain Cypher Graph QA chain \cite{cypher_langchain}.
-Note, however, that the full prompt for this experiment contains more details for guiding the LLM and can be found in \ref{zero_shot}:
+In this experiment, we evaluated several LLMs' abilities to generate Cypher queries from natural language inputs in a zero-shot setting, where no examples or demonstrations are provided to guide the LLM.
+Each LLM was prompted to generate Cypher queries for the 50 questions in our benchmark set (see \autoref{questions}), with schema information provided as described in \autoref{cypher_query_gen}.
+The shortened prompt was adapted from the LangChain Cypher Graph QA chain \cite{cypher_langchain}.
+The full prompt can be found in \autoref{zero_shot}.
+The placeholders {schema} and {question} are replaced by the respective content before execution.

 (Shortened) Zero-shot prompt: